Test-Time Personalization with a Transformer for Human Pose Estimation: Related Work

 \textbf{Test-Time Adaptation.} Our personalization setting falls into the paradigm of Test-Time Adaptation which is recently proposed in~\cite{DBLP:conf/cvpr/ShocherCI18,shocher2018ingan,Bau2019PhotoManipuation,sun2020test,li2020online,wang2020fully,zhang2020adaptive,jiang2021hand,mu2021sdf,hansen2021deployment} for generalization to out-of-distribution test data.
 For example, Shocher et al.~\cite{DBLP:conf/cvpr/ShocherCI18} propose a super-resolution framework which is only trained during test time with a single image via down-scaling the image to create training pairs.
 Wang et al.~\cite{wang2020fully} introduce to use entropy of the classification probability distribution to provide fine-tuning signals when given a test image.
 Instead of optimizing the main task itself during test time, Sun et al.~\cite{sun2020test} propose to utilize a self-supervised rotation prediction task to help improve the visual representation during inference, which indirectly improves semantic classification.
+Going beyond image classification, Joo et al. ~\cite{joo2020exemplar} propose a method that proposes test time optimization for 3D human body regression.
 In our work for pose personalization, we try to bridge the self-supervised and supervised objectives close.
 We leverage a self-supervised keypoint estimation task and transform the self-supervised keypoints to supervised keypoints via a Transformer model.
 In this way, training with self-supervision will directly improve the supervised keypoint outputs.

 \textbf{Self-supervised Keypoint Estimation.} There are a lot of recent developments on learning keypoint representations with self-supervision~\cite{sumer2017self,zhang2018unsupervised,jakab2018unsupervised,lorenz2019unsupervised,kulkarni2019unsupervised,jakab2020self,zeng2020realistic,li2020causal,manuelli2020keypoints}.
 For example, Jakab et al.~\cite{jakab2018unsupervised} propose a video frame reconstruction task which disentangles the appearance feature and keypoint structure in the bottleneck.
 This work is then extended for control and Reinforcement Learning~\cite{kulkarni2019unsupervised,li2020causal,manuelli2020keypoints}, and the keypoints can be mapped to manual defined human pose via adding adversarial learning loss~\cite{jakab2020self}.
 While the results are encouraging, most of the results are reported in relatively simple scenes and environments.
 In our paper, by leveraging the self-supervised task together with the supervised task, we can perform human pose personalization on images in the wild.